Chart Color Schemes

 Kinross is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kinross's population, as of November 2025, is estimated at around 7,499.
-This reflects an increase of 511 people since the 2021 Census, which reported a population of 6,988.
-The Kinross statistical area (Lv2) had a resident population of 7,434 as of June 2024, with three additional validated new addresses since the Census date contributing to this figure.
-This results in a density ratio of 2,668 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Kinross's population growth rate of 7.3% since the census is within 2.4 percentage points of the national average (9.7%).
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods for the Kinross (SA2).
+As of Feb 2026, the estimated population of the suburb of Kinross is around 7,499, reflecting a growth of 511 people since the 2021 Census.
+This increase represents a 7.3% rise from the previous population count of 6,988.
+The change was inferred from AreaSearch's estimate of the resident population at 7,434 in June 2024, following examination of the latest ERP data release by the ABS and validation of three new addresses since the Census date.
+This results in a population density ratio of 2,668 persons per square kilometer, placing Kinross in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 7.3% growth since the census is within 2.6 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods, driving primary population growth in the area.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics anticipate lower quartile growth for statistical areas analysed by AreaSearch.
-The Kinross area is expected to grow by 242 persons to 2041, reflecting an increase of 2.9% over the 17 years.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate a median increase for Australian statistical areas, with Kinross expected to grow by 245 persons to 2041, reflecting an overall increase of 2.9% over the 17-year period.

 Frequently Asked Questions - Population